tomtjes/hugo-anatole-wiki/2️⃣-Advanced-Configuration.md

 "
 ```

-If you want to configure the security headers for a site running on Netlify, you want to make sure you create a special `_headers` file in your sites static folder.
+If you want to configure the security headers for a site running on Netlify, you want to make sure you create a special `_headers` file in your site's static folder.
 The content might look like the following:

 ```text
 /*